 All results will be available through QSIS and accessed by using your Student Number and password.
-You may also obtain results from your Adviser of Studies once they have been approved and released by the Examinations Office.

 The marks of any students who are either under suspension for whatever reason or who have not paid their fees (especially for resits) will not be released until the suspension is lifted and/or fees are paid.